xleon/xleon.github.io/_posts/2017-02-08-going-back-to-the-nineties.md

 This post is not about telling you how to use Jekyll, as there are awesome tutorials out there like [this](https://jekyllrb.com/docs/quickstart/) or [this](http://jmcglone.com/guides/github-pages/). [`Readme.md` files on themes](https://github.com/johnotander/pixyll) repos are also a good source of information.

-Hope you find this usefull.
+Hope you find this useful.

 Cheers